namanmanchanda09/Eth-Swap/README.md

-# Token Sale
+# Eth Swap
-This is a ERC20 token implementation with ICO.
+This is a cryptocurrency Exchange on Ethereum.